• Mental Health

 Therapy for Anxiety

 Cognitive behavioral therapy (CBT) is a short-term therapy designed to help link physical symptoms with thoughts, feelings, and behavior, allowing you to alter negative thoughts and feelings to create a positive outcome.
-CBT can help women in menopause feel more in control of their bodies and minds.
+CBT for anxiety can help women in menopause feel more in control of their bodies and minds.

 Finding Help For Anxiety